niko-dunixi/qtestmanager-node/README.md

 ## Installation
 `npm install --save mobq`

-## Usage
+## Updates
-Currently, `mobq` can only create new test runs for your existing test cases.
-More features are soon to follow!
+### 1.1.5
+* Choose a suite and a test case, and mobq will automatically create a test run and execute it
+* Updated the submit calls for test runs and test executions to return promises instead of wrestling callbacks

 ### Example
 ```javascript